Edward1Stark/Pwnagotchi/README.md

 For step‑by‑step instructions, troubleshooting, and tips, check out my blog:
 **https://edwardstark.website/setup-your-pwnagotchi/**

-And you can download the OS files from here I was soo tired for dealing with large file on my uploader host **https://github.com/jayofelony/pwnagotchi/releases/tag/v2.9.5.4**
+And you can download the OS files from here I was soo tired for dealing with large file on my uploader host:
+**https://github.com/jayofelony/pwnagotchi/releases/tag/v2.9.5.4**

 ## ⚠️ Requirements